 The total heat released by the pulse is equal to the area under the burner output curve.
 For energy conservation for the calorimeter system, the area under the calorimeter curve should equal the area under the burner curve.
 In Figure 14 the two areas appear to approximately match for the longer two pulses, but it is difficult to determine if this is the case for the shortest two pulses.
 A quantitative assessment of energy conservation was made by determining the total integrated heat released computed based on the burner flow and on the calorimeter output.
 The integrated area is that above the nominal 100 kW baseline.
 The baseline correction is estimated as the average of the baseline values before and after the pulse.
-The variation in the average ratio of the integrated calorimeter output to the integrated burner output for a fixed heat release rate (see Table 1) is within a range of 10 % except for the 1 MW fire, for which the ratio decreased by as much as 11 % for the 5 s pulse.
+The average ratio of the integrated calorimeter output to the integrated burner output for a fixed heat release rate is $0.98 \pm 0.05$ (see Table 1) and ranges from 0.89 to 1.06.
+The largest deviation from 1.0 occurs for the 5 s pulse at 1 MW.
 It is thought that the low number of pulses, about 3, counted per second is responsible for this decrease.